Part 1 – An introduction to business analysis skills and domain concepts

 Task 1: “Define or review a business problem or opportunity using problem and opportunity analysis techniques to establish a solution scope statement and/or to provide input to create a business case” (PMI, 2013).

-Task 2: “Collect and analyze information from different sources using valuation tools and techniques to contribute to determining the value proposition of the initiative” (PMI, 2013).
+Task 2: “Collect and analyze information from different sources using valuation tools and techniques to contribute to determining the initiative’s value proposition” (PMI, 2013).

-Task 3: Collaborate in the development of project goals and objectives by providing clarification of business needs and solution scope in order to align the product with the organization’s goals and objectives.
+Task 3: Collaborate in developing project goals and objectives by clarifying business needs and solution scope to align the product with the organization’s goals and objectives.

-Task 4: Identify stakeholders by reviewing goals, objectives, and requirements in the order that the parties are appropriately represented, informed, and involved.
+Task 4: Identify stakeholders by reviewing goals, objectives, and requirements in order to ensure that the parties are appropriately represented, informed, and involved.

-Task 5: Determine stakeholder values regarding the product using elicitation techniques in order to provide a baseline for prioritizing requirements.
+Task 5: Use elicitation techniques to determine stakeholder values regarding the product, providing a baseline for prioritizing requirements.

 Task 1: Opportunity definition/review